User Guide

 * Include your name or ID in the file name.

-5. Check if the file name is displayed in [File submissions].
+5. Confirm that the file name appears in the [File submissions].

-When you succeed to submit, the [Submission status] field displays [Submitted for grading].
+Completion is indicated when the [Submission status] shows [Submitted for grading].

 [Note]

-If the [Submission status] is [Draft (not submitted)] pressing the [Submit assignment] will result in the official submission.
-Please be sure to click the [Submit Assignment] button to complete the submission as the draft may not be considered as submitted.
+If the [Submission status] is [Draft (not submitted)], pressing the [Submit assignment] will result in the official submission.
+Please be sure to click the [Submit assignment] to complete the submission, as the draft may not be considered as submitted.

 What is Turnitin?